axelpale/affineplane/README.md

 - Point
   - A 2D point on an affine plane
   - The affine plane has no origin.
-Adding point to a point does not mean anything because the result depends on the origin and the plane does not have any origin.
+The operation of adding a point to another point does not mean anything because the result depends on the origin and the plane does not have an origin.
   - `{ x, y }`
 - Vector
   - A 2D difference on an affine plane
   - Meaning a kind of translation, change, or move on the plane
   - It has origin at `{ dx: 0, dy: 0 }` and therefore it also has length and angle, and can be added and multiplied.
   - `{ dx, dy }`
+- Path
+  - An open sequence of points
+- Polygon
+  - A closed sequence of points
-- Rect
+- Box
   - A 2D rectangle
-  - `{ w, h }`
+  - `{ xmin, ymin, xmax, ymax }`
 - Linear
   - A linear transformation matrix
   - More strictly: a linear non-reflective similarity transformation matrix